ThelNandarSoe/Cooking-Recipe-Assistant-System/README.md

 An innovative, real-time image processing and deep learning application designed to bridge the gap between food enthusiasts and culinary knowledge.
 The Cooking Recipe Assistant System (CRAS) automatically classifies food dishes from uploaded images and instantly generates their corresponding ingredients list and step-by-step cooking instructions.

-# Cooking Recipe Assistant System 🍳🤖

-An innovative, real-time image processing and deep learning application designed to bridge the gap between food enthusiasts and culinary knowledge.
-The Cooking Recipe Assistant System (CRAS) automatically classifies food dishes from uploaded images and instantly generates their corresponding ingredients list and step-by-step cooking instructions.

----

 ## 📌 Project Overview

 Traditional recipe searching requires typing specific terms, which can be challenging when discovering unfamiliar global or local regional cuisines.
 This system leverages advanced Computer Vision (CV) and Convolutional Neural Networks (CNN) to make recipe discovery frictionless.